Verilog-A: History

-Verilog-A was created out of a need to standardize the Spectre behavioral language in face of competition from VHDL (an IEEE standard), which was absorbing analog capability from other languages (e.g. MAST).
+Verilog-A was created to standardize the Spectre behavioral language in the face of competition from VHDL (an IEEE standard), which was absorbing analog capability from other languages (e.g. MAST).
 Open Verilog International (OVI, the body that originally standardized Verilog) agreed to support the standardization, provided that it was part of a plan to create Verilog-AMS — a single language covering both analog and digital design.
-Verilog-A was an all-analog subset of Verilog-AMS that was the first phase of the project.
+Verilog-A was an all-analog subset of Verilog-AMS that was the project's first phase.

-There was considerable delay (possibly procrastination) between the first Verilog-A language reference manual and the full Verilog-AMS, and in that time Verilog moved to the IEEE, leaving Verilog-AMS behind at Accellera.
+There was considerable delay between the first Verilog-A language reference manual and the full Verilog-AMS, and in that time Verilog moved to the IEEE, leaving Verilog-AMS behind at Accellera.

-The email log from 2000AD can be found here.

-Standard Availability
+Standard availability

 Verilog-A standard does not exist stand-alone - it is part of the complete Verilog-AMS standard.
 Its LRM is available at the Accellera website.
-However, the initial and subsequent releases can be found here, with what will probably be the final release here since future work will leverage the new net-type capabilities in SystemVerilog.
+Future work will likely leverage the new net-type capabilities in SystemVerilog.
 Built-in types like "wreal" in Verilog-AMS will become user-defined types in SystemVerilog more in line with the VHDL methodology.

 Compatibility with the C programming language

 A subset of Verilog-A can be translated automatically to the C programming language using the Automatic Device Model Synthesizer (ADMS).
-This feature is used for example to translate the BSIM Verilog-A transistor models, which are no more released in C, for use in simulators like ngspice.
+This feature is used for example to translate the BSIM Verilog-A transistor models, which are no longer released in C, for use in simulators like ngspice.